-Stretching all the way to Prague, the castle drive can also be biked and hiked which is a unique way to explore landmarks like the nearby Mannheim Baroque Palace, and the summer residence Schwetzingen which is known for its landscaped gardens rivaling Versailles.
+Stretching all the way to Prague, the castle drive can also be biked and hiked which is a unique way to explore landmarks like the Mannheim Baroque Palace which is one of the best things to do in Mannheim, and the summer residence Schwetzingen which is known for its landscaped gardens rivaling Versailles.

 Other must-dos on this German castles tour are the beautiful half-timbered homes in Bad Wimpfen and Rothenburg ob der Tauber, Hirschhorn which features a 12th century castle on the banks of the river, and Guttenberg Castle which is still inhabited by a family and has falconry shows.

 Heidelberg is also well-connected to cities like Frankfurt and Mannheim by train, and booking a day trip to Heidelberg from Frankfurt is a fantastic way to spend a long layover.
 Click here to book

 Hotel Europäischer Hof Heidelberg is an absolute dream from the moment you pull up to the entrance and lay eyes on the stately columns, fountains and topiaries in its tucked-away courtyard.

 Boasting a fabulous location a short walk from the Altstadt, this five-star hotel was built in 1865 and has been privately owned and run by four generations of the von Kretschmann family since 1906.

 Elegant, tasteful decor is found throughout, from the rich wood and leather used in the bar to dazzling chandeliers to grand staircases.
 Expect elevated dining experiences at the outdoor summer restaurant, as well as the Kurfürstenstube restaurant where towering breakfast platters await every morning.